 To gain cultural intelligence, all it takes is about 15 minutes of reading a day.
 This could be about a particular cultural group.
 It also helps to oberve people from various cultural backgrounds.
 This does not take extra time if done within regular activities.

 If you make the investment in building cultural intelligence, you will not regret it.
 Start by downloading a list of 5 questions that can be used to understand any culture.
-Thereafter, you will receive informational material on cultural trends from around the world, case studies on intercultural communication and tips about team building.
-In addition, you will get access to an introductory course on intercultural communication as soon at it launches.
+Thereafter, you will receive information on cultural trends from around the world, case studies on intercultural business communication and tips about team building in a multicultural workplace.